Courtney Thorne-Smith

 Courtney Thorne-Smith (born 1966 or 1967) is an American actress.
 She is known for her starring roles as Alison Parker on Melrose Place, Georgia Thomas on Ally McBeal, and Cheryl on According to Jim, as well as her recurring role on Two and a Half Men as Lyndsey McElroy.

 Early life

-Thorne-Smith grew up in Menlo Park, California, a suburb south of San Francisco.
-Her father, Walter Smith, was a computer market researcher, and her mother, Lora Thorne, was a therapist.
-They divorced when Courtney was seven years old, and she lived with both parents at different stages.
-She has an older sister, Jennifer, who is an advertising executive.

-Thorne-Smith attended Menlo-Atherton High School, in Atherton, California, but she graduated from Tamalpais High School, in Mill Valley, California, in 1985.
+Thorne-Smith was born in San Francisco, California.
+She attended Menlo-Atherton High School, in Atherton, California, but she graduated from Tamalpais High School, in Mill Valley, California, in 1985.
 She performed with the Ensemble Theater Company in Mill Valley while attending high school.

 Career

 Films

-Thorne-Smith made her first film appearance in the 1986 feature film drama Lucas, alongside Winona Ryder, Corey Haim, and Charlie Sheen.
+Thorne-Smith made her first film appearance in the 1986 feature film drama Lucas, alongside Kerri Green, Winona Ryder, Corey Haim, and Charlie Sheen.
 She was also involved in a number of movies in the late 1980s, such as Welcome to 18 (1986), Revenge of the Nerds II: Nerds in Paradise (1987), Summer School (1987), and Side Out (1990).
 In 1998, she starred in the box office flop Chairman of the Board with Carrot Top.
 In 2009, she appeared in Sorority Wars.